dendibakh/perf-book/chapters/5-Performance-Analysis-Approaches/5-5 Sampling.md

 Collecting call stacks in Linux `perf` is possible with three methods:

 1. Frame pointers (`perf record --call-graph fp`).
 It requires binary to be built with `--fnoomit-frame-pointer`.
 Historically, the frame pointer (`RBP` register) was used for debugging since it enables us to get the call stack without popping all the arguments from the stack (also known as stack unwinding).
 The frame pointer can tell the return address immediately.
-However, it consumes one register just for this purpose, so it was expensive.
-It can also be used for profiling since it enables cheap stack unwinding.
+It enables very cheap stack unwinding, which reduces profiling overhead, however, it consumes one additional register just for this purpose.
+At the time when the number of architectural register was small, using frame pointers was expensive in terms of runtime performance.
+Nowadays, community moves back to using frame pointers, because it provides better quality call stacks and low profiling overhead.
 2. DWARF debug info (`perf record --call-graph dwarf`).
 It requires binary to be built with DWARF debug information `-g` (`-gline-tables-only`).
-Obtains call stacks through stack unwinding procedure.
+It also obtains call stacks through stack unwinding procedure, but this method is more expensive than using frame pointers.
 3. Intel Last Branch Record (LBR).
 This makes use of a hardware feature, and is accessed with the following command: `perf record --call-graph lbr`.
 It obtains call stacks by parsing the LBR stack (a set of hardware registers).
 The resulting call graph is not as deep as those produced by the first two methods.
 See more information about LBR in [@sec:lbr].

 Below is an example of collecting call stacks in a program using LBR.
 By looking at the output, we know that 55% of the time `foo` was called from `func1`, 33% of the time from `func2` and 11% from `fun3`.
 We can clearly see the distribution of the overhead between callers of `foo` and can now focus our attention on the hottest edge in the CFG of the program, which is `func1 -> foo`, but we should probably also pay attention to the edge `func2 -> foo`.